Slow translation manifesto

 Join the slow translation movement!

 Slow translation prioritises quality, responsibility and accuracy above speed in order to create meaningful communication between people and cultures.
 If you share our vision, download the manifesto and share it with colleagues and clients.
-You can also download the Slow translation logo to display on you website, email signature and social media.
+You can also download the Slow translation logo to display on your website, email signature and social media.